This is a deprecated feature. Please, read more information in our deprecation schedule.

 If you have set up track cleanup, you may use the Cleanup Export Rules to export tracks eligible for cleanup to files before deleting them.
 Rule settings are the same as for Scheduled Export Rules, but you don’t need to specify when to run the export as it will be executed together with the cleanup at the time specified in SiteAdmin > Settings > Cleanup.

-If you only wish to export the data on Cleanup if it is newer then a date, specify it in Export From Date.
+If you only wish to export the data on Cleanup if it is newer than a specific date, specify it in Export From Date.
 Be careful with this, though, as the data not covered by the rule will be permanently deleted.

 Manual Export Rules